 I did not qualify for the Go Blue Guarantee.
 Can I appeal this decision?

-If you have had a change in your financial circumstances not reflected on the FAFSA, there is an special circumstances appeal process to document those changes to determine if any changes to the income and assets would result in changes to eligibility.
+If you have had a change in your financial circumstances not reflected on the FAFSA, there is a special circumstance appeal process to document those changes to determine if any changes to the income and assets would result in changes to eligibility.